VOLUNTEER FAQS

 (3) There aren’t enough volunteers in your area, so we don’t partner with more agencies until there are.
 This is where you can help - post about your experience on social media and help us find more volunteers!
 They can take our online orientation and join our Sprinkle Squad quickly, and we’ll notice where there’s an uptick.

-If it is for an academic graduation celebration, it will be noted specifically in the request.
+If the cake is for an academic graduation, it will be clearly noted in the request.

 This is where you get to shine!
 First off, see our volunteer-baked gallery on Instagram for more inspiration.